garv999/My-Portfolio/README.md

-My Portfolio using Html, Css and js
+My Portfolio using Html, Css and JavaScript